espocrm/documentation/docs/development/orm.md

 ### Attributes

+Note: As of v6.2.0 it's recommended to use *ORM Defs* to get entity definitions.
+See below about ORM Defs.

 Each entity type has its own set of defined attributes.
 You cannot set an arbitrary attribute name.

 ```php